JackseNS/fishing/README.md

 ## Tools

 There are several ways to do the phishing method.
 What will be shown here as an example will be the TERMUX tool, it is an Android terminal emulator and Linux environment application that works directly without root or configuration.
 A minimal base system is installed automatically - additional packages are available using the APT package manager.

+It uses between Bash, fish or Zsh and nano, Emacs or Vim.
+Grep through your SMS inbox.
+Using API endpoints with curl and use rsync to store backups of your contact list on a remote server.